-Use a heavy 7- to 10-inch nonstick or well-seasoned skillet with low, sloping sides and a comfortable sturdy handle that won't get hot.
+Tools: Use a heavy 7- to 10-inch nonstick or well-seasoned castiron skillet with low, sloping sides and a comfortable sturdy handle that won't get hot.
 A small flexible spatula is essential; we like a heat-resistant rubber spatula.

-Gently whisk the eggs or mix with a fork just until blended.
-Add about 1/2 tablespoon water per egg, if desired: the water will turn to steam as the eggs heat and make the omelet a little fluffier.
+Whisk the eggs or mix with a fork until blended.
+Add about 1/2 tablespoon water per egg.
+The water in the egg mixture will turn to steam as the eggs heat to make the omelet a little fluffier.

-Grated cheese and chopped cooked broccoli (use frozen for convenience)
+- Grated cheese and chopped cooked broccoli (use frozen for convenience)

-Vine-ripened tomatoes, diced, and slivers of fresh basil
+- Vine-ripened tomatoes, diced, and slivers of fresh basil

-Sautéed chopped onion and Canadian bacon
+- Sautéed chopped onion and Canadian bacon

-Sliced smoked salmon, reduced-fat cream cheese and dill
+- Sliced smoked salmon, reduced-fat cream cheese and dill

-Sautéed potatoes and onions
+- Sautéed potatoes and onions

 Related Recipe: Broccoli & Parmesan Cheese Omelet